Gurkirat155/Liquity-V2-Governance-Self-fuzzing/SelfFuzzing/SelfInvariants.md

 # Increase the invariants

 ## Learnings
+- // Ok so derieved address is equal to userproxy contract address
 - *Before the coverage was not increasing so i debugged my handlers with foundry which i didn't knew before so changed the token approve type(uint256).max*
 - for  `registerInitiative` not working, edited the from `handler_registerInitiative(uint8)` to `handler_registerInitiative(uint8,uint8)` in the config.yaml blacklist that's why it wasn't getting covered in the and also had to edit the handler itself approving of the token was missing and also the msg.sender who is approving that was not being passed.